yashica95/algo-scratch/README.md

 Each of the algorithms can be divided into Regression and Classification type problem.

-Each algorithm folder contains 2 pythong files
+Each algorithm folder contains 2 python files
 - .py file : This contains the created algorithm class
 - .ipynb file : This is a jupyter notebook that contains an example of using the algorithm and its methods.